Shan K. Bagby

 Shan K. Bagby is a United States Army brigadier general and the 28th Chief of the Army Dental Corps.
 Bagby also serves as the Commanding General, Regional Health Command-Central.
-Bagby, an oral and maxillofacial surgeon, was the Army’s first African-American dental officer promoted to brigadier general.
+Bagby, an oral and maxillofacial surgeon, was the Army’s first Foundational Black American dental officer promoted to brigadier general.

 Bagby, a commissioned officer for more than 30 years, has held many command and staff positions.
 Of note, Bagby served as Commanding General, Brooke Army Medical Center, the Military Health System's largest and most complex hospital and sole Level I Trauma Center.
 He previously served as Deputy Commanding General (Support) for United States Army Medical Command, working directly for the United States Army Surgeon General and Commanding General, United States Army Medical Command.
 Additionally, Bagby served as the Commander, 561st Medical Company (Dental Services), executing the dental support mission in the Northern Iraq Theater of Operations, supporting 75,000 coalition forces, civilians and local nationals.

 Bagby currently serves as Commanding General to more than 23,000 personnel assigned to Regional Health Command-Central, which supports over 500,000 beneficiaries in eight states.
 Additionally, dual-hatted as Chief of the Army Dental Corps, Bagby is the principal advisor to the Army Surgeon General on all matters relating to military dentistry, ensuring the oral health readiness of the force and a trained dental force for worldwide deployment.
 Bagby is a Fellow of the American Association of Oral and Maxillofacial Surgeons and Board Certified by the American Board of Oral and Maxillofacial Surgery.